Skip to content

 Frequently Asked Questions

 Women TechEU targets early-stage deep tech start-ups founded, or co-founded, by women holding a top management position (CEO, CTO or equivalent).
 Women should hold at least 25% of the shares in the company at the time of submission.
-The company must be registered and established in an EU Member State or a Horizon Europe Associated Country for at least six months at the time of opening of the call and a maximum of eight years.
+The company must be registered and established in an EU Member State or a Horizon Europe Associated Country for at least six months and a maximum of eight years from the time of submission.

-The company must be a SME according to the European Commission Recommendation 2003/361/EC and must be at a stage before reaching a high fidelity Minimum Viable Product1 as well as having raised less than 1M€ in equity.
+The company must be a SME according to the European Commission Recommendation 2003/361/EC and their legal form must be of a commercial Project 101133528 Women TechEU – HORIZON-EIE-2023-CONNECT-01 5 Frequently Asked Questions OC#1 entity (thus not a Foundation or NGO).
+Furthermore they must be at a stage before reaching a high fidelity Minimum Viable Product 1 (not more than TRL6) as well as having raised less than 1M€ in equity.

 Neither the application as a whole nor any parts of it should have already benefitted from any other similar EU programme before e.g. Women TechEU initiative, EmpoWomen etc.